The Single Costliest Choice in Car Insurance: What You Need To Know Before You Drive Again.

 Each state in the nation gets to devise many of its own rules and regulations for auto insurance claims and policies.
 Some states opt to give all drivers the right to sue a negligent party or file a claim with at-fault party’s insurance company after an accident as means to recover damages.
 These states are “fault” car insurance states.
 Other states, on the other hand, embrace “no-fault” car insurance rules, which simply mean that after an accident, everyone files a claim with their own insurance company, regardless of who was at fault.

-Pennsylvania is unique in that in implements a blend of both types of systems.
+Pennsylvania is unique in that it implements a blend of both types of systems.
 It is a “choice no-fault” auto insurance state.
 Under the choice no-fault system, drivers in PA get to choose whether or not they want to purchase a fault policy (full tort) or a no-fault policy (limited tort).
 The former option provides much better protection than the latter.
 It essentially allows drivers to preserve their right to sue and seek full recovery for damages from an at-fault party.

 What is the difference between full tort and limited tort insurance?

-Many victims sustain a wide variety of harms in an accident, including both monetary losses such as medical bills and lost income, and non-monetary losses such as pain and suffering.
+Many victims sustain a wide variety of harms in an accident, including both monetary losses such as medical bills and lost income and non-monetary losses such as pain and suffering.
 The type of insurance coverage you have, what your policy entails, and which party the insurance companies determine to be at fault are some of the factors that determine how much and from whom you can recover.

 In a nutshell, the difference between a full tort and a limited tort insurance is what types of damages you can recover in an accident.